rinx/orchis/README.md

 - simple-semver
 - GitHub release

-builtin steps can be written in ClojureScript.
+builtin steps are written in ClojureScript.

 ##### semver